FAQ

 • A license has to be specified

-• Shared via the API
+• Will not be shared via the API

-• public files
+• Public files

-• public files with a missing license
+• Public files with a missing license

-• public files with a license but without creator (which many licenses require)
+• Public files with a license but without creator (which many licenses require)

 Criteria checked by users